-There are very few games out there which would suit a rhythmic game based around their soundtrack.
+There are very few games out there that would suit a rhythmic game based on their soundtrack.
 The Persona franchise is perfect for this immortalisation as their soundtracks have all been incredibly memorable and so catchy you’ll find yourself humming and singing them long after you’ve stopped playing.
 The Persona 3 and 5 Endless Night Collection comes in two variations, the PS4 and the PS Vita editions.
-The main difference being that the PS4 version contains a remastered download of Persona 4: Dancing All Night, a game which was previously exclusive to the PS Vita.
+The main difference is that the PS4 version contains a remastered download of Persona 4: Dancing All Night, a game that was previously exclusive to the PS Vita.

 So, whether you’re a Persona fan or new to the franchise – if you enjoy rhythmic games such as Hatsune Miku, Rock Band, FF Theatrhytm, or even Osu, you need to check these games out.

 What do you get?

 As previously mentioned, the PS4 version of the collection contains: